squirrel-project/squirrel_hri/squirrel_ser/README.md

 4. check your "pulse" device's ID in pulseaudio:

 rosrun squirrel_ser ser.py

+This will give you a list of audio devices and you need to identify index of "pulse".
+Note that this index changes depending on usb devices being used.
+Hence, it's safe to check before it runs.

 5. set the ID of "pulse" in the launch file: ser.launch by the argument: -d_id